OpenEnvision/AutoRubric-as-Reward/README.md

 ## What This Repo Does

-Vision-Auto-Rubric provides a compact implementation of Auto-Rubric as Reward for visual generation.
+Auto-Rubric provides a compact implementation of Auto-Rubric as Reward for visual generation.
 It turns a small set of labeled visual preference examples into explicit, inspectable rubric text, then uses a frozen VLM judge conditioned on those rubrics to produce pairwise rewards for RPO.

 ```text
 labeled visual pairs